 It wasn't supposed to happen this way.

 I was fishing a small stream in Rocky Mountain National Park.
-As usual I was fishing the longest rod I could get away with, and for that stream it was the 11' Iwana.
+As usual I was fishing the longest rod I could get away with, and for that stream it was a 330cm rod (about 10 1/2').
 I'd caught a few fish, mostly 7-9" browns and one nice rainbow of maybe 11" - just the size of fish for which I've often said the Iwana is a great choice.

 I had come to one of the wider pools, one of the few for which I could not cast the full width of the stream.
 Dead drifting an orange bodied Sakasa Kebari just off some submerged rocks, the line stopped.